India, UK affirm commitment towards free trade agreement

-NEW DELHI, July 25: India and the UK have affirmed their commitment to negotiate a free trade agreement (FTA) with a view to further strengthen economic ties, the commerce ministry said on Saturday.
+NEW DELHI : India and the UK have affirmed their commitment to negotiate a free trade agreement (FTA) with a view to further strengthen economic ties, the commerce ministry said on Saturday.

 The issue was discussed in the 14th Joint Economic and Trade Committee (JETCO) meeting between the two countries on Friday.
 It was co-chaired by Commerce and Industry Minister Piyush Goyal and UK Secretary of State for International Trade Elizabeth Truss.